ilazarte/tides/README.md

 # Tides

-Non realtime playground for stocks.
+Non realtime playground for stocks using a few other projects I've created.
 More a test bed and a learning project as I fumbled into clj/cljs webapps.

 ## License

-Copyright &copy 2014 ilazarte
+Copyright &copy; 2014 ilazarte

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.